 Growing the Brand

 When Kate Spade opened her first storefront, deciding where it should be located was no easy task.
 Much work went into it, as Andy Spade would later recall, “We would talk about how to make decisions about, like, store location.
 What does it say if we’re in SOHO?
 What does it say if we’re on the upper east side?
 All of these things communicate something about the brand.”
 It’s true.
-As you develop your own marketing strategy and brand management campaigns, there will be many important decisions to consider — ones that should reflect the authenticity of your brand and the lifestyle you’re product represents.
+As you develop your own marketing strategy and brand management campaigns, there will be many important decisions to consider.
+They should reflect the authenticity of your brand and the lifestyle you’re product represents.
 And, it’s important to remain truthful throughout the process.

 Remembering an Icon